Hypoglycemia: What It Is and How to Manage Sudden Low Blood Sugar

 At Home (Mild to Moderate Hypoglycemia)

-- Immediately consume 15 g of fast-acting carbohydrates (e.g., 3 sugar cubes, 1 glass of sweet juice, or candy).
+- Immediately consume 15 g of fast-acting carbohydrates (e.g., sugar, fruit juice, candy)

 In Hospital (Severe Hypoglycemia)

-- Glucagon 1 mg IM or SC if IV access is not immediately available.
+- Glucagon 1 mg IM or SC if IV access is not available

 Prevention Tips

-- Inform family, colleagues, and friends about your condition.
+- Inform family and colleagues about your condition